jjvanzon/JJs-Reference-Architecture/Code Style.md

 </td></tr></table>

 Reason: Readability.
-More ofvious what the range limits are.
+More obvious what the range limits are.

 #### Namespace Tips